Dr Thomas A Hughes

 - BA Hons

-Supervisor for 13 successful doctoral students since 2008, researching basic cancer biology or translational approaches to improve cancer therapies.
+Supervisor for 22 successful doctoral students since 2008, researching basic cancer biology or translational approaches to improve cancer therapies.
+These include both basic scientists and clinicians, registering for their degrees in Leeds, or abroad.

 Supervisor for multiple masters-level project students.

-Leader and contributor to masters level teaching on molecular medicine and cancer biology.
+Leader (MSc Molecular Medicine) and contributor to masters level teaching on molecular medicine and cancer biology.

 Research groups and institutes